Hemis National Park

 Geography of Hemis National Park

-There are elevated cliffs with enormous stony projections that are mixed together by straps of thin high elevation vegetation.
+There are elevated cliffs with enormous stony projections that are mixed together by straps of thin high-elevation vegetation.

 Wild animals of Hemis National Park